Geoff Chappell - Software Analyst

 The !pfn command takes one documented parameter and dumps the corresponding MMPFN structure.
-Microsoft documents that the command can dump the entire page frame database but does not document how: !pfn 0 1 does it in all known versions.
+Microsoft documents that the command can dump the entire page frame database but does not document how: !pfn 0 1 does it in all versions since 3.51.
 Some other undocumented incantations may be useful.
 Some are defective.

 It will surprise nobody that Microsoft’s seemingly substantial Debugger Reference (still helpfully included with the debugger for offline use) omits very much that Microsoft’s debuggers can do.
 What may surprise is how old an undocumented feature can be yet remain undocumented.
-This undocumented functionality that this note presents of the !pfn command dates from the debugger as supplied with the Device Driver Kit (DDK) for Windows NT 3.51 and may be even older, no earlier kernel-mode debugger having yet been obtained for inspection.
+The undocumented functionality that this note presents of the !pfn command dates from the KDEXTX86.DLL debugger extension as supplied with the Device Driver Kit (DDK) for Windows NT 3.51.

 Can this really have gone unnoticed for so long?
 Much of the point to debugger extension commands is that they’re easy to use.
 They are just as easily used differently from what’s documented.
 Where a command is documented as taking one argument, as is !pfn, it must sometimes happen that programmers enter a second argument by accident if not just for fun or mischief.
 If the command then behaves differently, and especially if it produces something useful, news of it soon circulates as folklore.
 Surely?